CutlerTech/cutler-tech/README.md

 This is the Laravel project source code for the CutlerTech website.

+## Prerequisites

+This website runs on Laravel 12, which requires using at least version 8.2 of PHP and at least version 2.2 of Composer.
+Make sure to install PHP and Composer with these versions or later before installing and setting up this project.

 ## Local Setup Instructions for Development

 1. Clone the repository and cd into the repository folder.